chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ![Compare solder joints](../week-14/media/final-compare-solder.webp)
 **Operator mk1 (left) vs mk3 (right) solder joints**

+One thing still on my wish list is to align all the through holes on the 2.54mm grid.
+This would allow me to put all the headers in on a breadboard and solder them in one go.

 ## Better Enclosure

 The early case prototypes used friction fit to hold the lid in place.
 This worked but required careful tuning of tolerances.
 Even a nicely fit lid could eventually loosen due to wear and tear.
 I wanted a more reliable closure mechanism.